catherineluse/versioned-docs-experiment/rancher-docs/en/installation/resources/installing-docker/_index.md

 title: Installing Docker
 weight: 1
 aliases:
-  - /rancher/v2.0-v2.4/en/installation/requirements/installing-docker
+  - /rancher/v2.5/en/installation/requirements/installing-docker
 ---

 Docker is required to be installed on nodes where the Rancher server will be installed with Helm or Docker.
+Docker is not required for RancherD installs.

 There are a couple of options for installing Docker.
 One option is to refer to the [official Docker documentation](https://docs.docker.com/install/) about how to install Docker on Linux.
 The steps will vary based on the Linux distribution.